pleasenophp/pleasenophp.github.io/posts/lets-talk-about-big-d.md

 .. type: text
 -->

 I would like to start a serie of posts about the context-oriented dependency injection and IoC in C#.
-This is related to my IoC container framework called **MinDI**.
+This is related to my IoC container framework called [MinDI](https://github.com/pleasenophp/mindi).
 Before introducing MinDI and talking about usage and implementation, let's take briefly theoretical and philosophycal aspects of it.

 ## Coupling